Internet Addiction Treatment Programs

 Internet Addiction Counseling

 Therapy is an important part of any addiction recovery program, as it addresses the strong psychological dependency, which keeps people using the Internet despite being aware of the negative effects it has on their lives.
 A therapist will work one-on-one with an individual at first, helping the client understand the addiction and the individual triggers.
 The therapist will also educate the individuals on how to cope with life stresses and problems, which ordinarily may encourage them to turn to the Internet to escape.
 Depending on the individuals and the severity of their addiction, group therapy may also be an option.
 This allows addicts to share their experiences as well as lend each other’s support and encouragement.
 Many rehabilitation centers offer a mentor service, so the individuals have someone they can call or turn to when they feel tempted to relapse.
 Treatment for co-existing mental health issues is also paramount to a successful recovery.
 Ongoing counseling is important, especially as a relapse is most likely to happen in the first 12 months of recovery.
-If you would like to know more about Internet addiction treatment services, call our confidential helpline at 800-660-0986 for free advice.
+If you would like to know more about Internet addiction treatment services, call our confidential helpline at 1-888-439-3435 Who Answers? for free advice.
 Alternatively, you can complete a quick reply form.